mozzwald/marketplace2gnucash/README.md

 - `Seller collected tax` is considered informationally in planning
 - `eBay collected tax` is ignored for posting logic

+### Bank / card planning

+- Bank/card transactions are imported against the selected GnuCash asset or liability account for each statement bundle
+- Marketplace payout/charge candidates can be matched against bank/card rows in preview
+- Internal transfers between bank/card accounts can be matched or manually overridden in `Bank/Card Mapping`
+- Merchant defaults and per-transaction account overrides are supported for unmatched bank/card activity

 ## Installation

 ```bash